Soluto/kubernetes-deployment-demo/README.md

 The idea is to use Helm to pack all Kubernetes configuration files.
 The developer can use the chart to publish her code into production.
 All the customization is done on `server/values.yaml`.
-To run the demo docker and Kubernetes required, for example by using minikube.
-The demo will create a namespace named `helm-demo` and will create all the artifacts in this namespace.
+Prerequisites: Docker and kubernetes (Minikube will do just fine) The demo will create a namespace named `helm-demo` on your cluster and will create all the artifacts in this namespace.

 To run the demo:
 * Run Chart Museum: `cd chart-museum` && `docker-compose up -d`